dani7354/backup-sync-s3/README.md

 /data/backups/2;/2
 ```

+Make sure that the local paths are mounted to the container and the user that runs the service has read access.
+If it fails
+with a permission error, the permissions will need to be adjusted on the host machine, which can be done by using chmod or
+setfacl, e.g. `setfacl -R -m u:2222:rx /data/backups/0` (assuming the container runs with user id 2222).

 ### Files list
 `files.lst` - placed in each remote directory.
 `files.lst`, which is mounted to the container, should contain lines like the ones below.
 The helper script `helpers/create_files_list.py` can be used to generate this list.